LLMSmartAudit/LLMSmartAuditTool/README.md

 LLMSmartAudit is a tool designed to audit smart contracts using advanced language models.

-The benchmark for our tool can be found [here](https://github.com/LLMSmartAudit/SmartContract-benchmark).
+The benchmark datasets for our tool evaluation can be found [here](https://github.com/LLMSmartAudit/SmartContract-benchmark).

 <img src='framework.png' height=400>